YorkCodeDojo/yoda/manual.md

 * `CIF` which stands for Clear Interrupt Flag.
 This switches off the processing of interrupts
 * `SIF` which stands for Set Interrupt Flag.
 This resumes the processing of interrupts

+Note, by default the two addresses in the IV table are set to 0 and the interrupt flag is cleared.

 ## Screen Memory
 Bytes 0xF8 to 0xFD are mapped to the machines ASCII LCD display.